touchHLE/touchHLE/README.md

 ## Graphical user interface

-* You can put an app's `.ipa` file or `.app` bundle in the `touchHLE_apps` directory, then when you run touchHLE (on Windows: double-click on `touchHLE.exe`) you can select the app from the app picker.
+touchHLE has a built-in app picker.
+If you put your `.ipa` files and `.app` bundles in the `touchHLE_apps` directory, they will show up in the app picker when you run touchHLE.
-* On Windows, you can also directly drag and drop an app's `.ipa` file or `.app` bundle onto `touchHLE.exe`.

-To configure the options, you can then edit the `touchHLE_options.txt` file.
+To configure the options, you can edit the `touchHLE_options.txt` file.
 To get a list of options, look in the `OPTIONS_HELP.txt` file.

 ## Command-line user interface